guxuerui/utils-snap-fn/README.md

 > Goal: Efficient completion of functional code development

-Business development process, will often use `date formatting`, `browser type judgment`, `throttle function` and other common functions, in order to avoid the trouble of multiple copy and paste for different projects, here a unified package, and released to npm to improve development efficiency.
+Business development process, will often use `mobile judgment`, `browser type judgment`, `throttle function` and other common functions, in order to avoid the trouble of multiple copy and paste for different projects, here a unified package, and released to npm to improve development efficiency.

 If you also have a common code, welcome to submit pr for this project.

-## :building_construction: install and usage
+## :building_construction: Install

 ### 1. npm